Artist Point Storybook Character Dining Review

-Storybook Dining at Artist Point is a Snow White and the Seven Dwarfs character meal at Walt Disney World’s Wilderness Lodge, serving a prix fixe menu.
-In this restaurant review, we’ll share food photos from our meal, weigh the pros and cons of this new character dining experience, and whether it’s worth the money or Disney Dining Plan credits.
+Story Book Dining at Artist Point is a Snow White & Seven Dwarfs character meal in Wilderness Lodge at Walt Disney World that serves a prix fixe menu.
+This restaurant review shares food photos, pros & cons of this princess dinner near Magic Kingdom, whether it’s worth the money & time, and how to score a reservation.
+(Updated June 20, 2023.)

 Walt Disney World fans are probably familiar with the saga of Artist Point, but here’s a quick refresher for those new to this character meal.
-The Storybook Dining character experience is a new addition to Artist Point as of December 2018, which was previously a Signature Restaurant.
-When this change was announced in the fall, it was very controversial (just read the 90+ comments on that post).
+The Storybook Dining character experience is a relatively recent addition to Artist Point, which was previously a Signature Restaurant.
+When this change was announced, it was very controversial among fans (just read the 90+ comments on that post).
 Some loved the idea of more character dining, some found it to be a cheapening of the experience at a Deluxe Resort.

 On a personal note, I will miss the old Artist Point.
-As mentioned in the preface to my old review, I’ve hiked to the actual Artist Point in Yosemite National Park, and dined in a number of the grand National Park Lodge dining rooms that Artist Point evoked.
+I’ve hiked to the actual Artist Point in Yosemite National Park, and dined in a number of the grand National Park Lodge dining rooms that Artist Point evoked.
 For me, dining at Artist Point was a transportive experience to those memories.
+Fortunately, some of this still exists below the ‘enchanted forest’ additions, as we’ll discuss next in the theme section of the review.

 In terms of theme, the new-look Artist Point is interesting.
 A ‘forest’ of light-up trees were added to create a canopy of leaves in Artist Point.
 These trees look like they’re carved right out of the support beams in the restaurant, and look like a natural, seamless addition.
 This is to make the environment better evoke the sensibility of Snow White and the Seven Dwarfs, rather than one of the National Park lodge grand dining rooms.